guaix-ucm/rgblues/README.md

 and [Cardiel et al. (2021b)](#2) (where the transformation between the *Gaia* photometry and the RGB magnitudes is derived).

+## Related information

+You can visit the [RGB Photometry](https://guaix.ucm.es/rgbphot) web page at the Universidad Complutense de Madrid.

 ## Bibliography